 Is there someone who misses the table layout of the noughties?
 The developers of SPRING/SUMMER surprised the Awwwards jury by offering an unprecedented website project for the Won Hundred capsule clothing collection.
 This page has everything from the design of the nineties-noughties: a white background, single-pixel borders of the plates containing the main menu, the mailing form, and product cards.
 Standard colors and typography, and even a ticker bar of titles, add an extra note of brilliance.
 The cherry on the cake is advertising banners in the best traditions of WordArt.
 You can’t blame the Danish developers for having a good sense of humor.

 37. Bruegel – Once in a Lifetime Homepage

 Go to the homepage https://www.bruegel2018.at/

 For the site of the Peter Bruegel exhibition at the Vienna Museum of Art, the developers of the Wild Studio in Vienna (Austria) did not reinvent the wheel but used the works of the master himself instead.
-The developers modified the works with animation, reviving numerous characters of the artist’s paintings.
+In addition, the developers modified the works with animation, reviving numerous characters of the artist’s paintings.
 This was enough for a wow-effect on the initial screen.

 The typography here could not be other than from the Antiqua font family.
 The same was with the colors of dimmed, slightly craft accents — the designers took them directly from the canvases.

-This example will inspire novice designers inexperienced in playing with templates, but having a good knowledge of the theory.
+This example will inspire novice designers who are inexperienced in playing with templates but have a good knowledge of the theory.
 Such a simple observation of the rules can also bring recognition, although a spoonful of creativity in a barrel of standards will make the design tastier.

 Go to the homepage https://www.dapper.fr/